bowman2001/perplexdoc/content/doc/_index.md

 ---
 author: Georg Makowski
 date: 2021-09-15T11:42:44+02:00
-description: The Perplex theme for Hugo
+description: Perplex --- the all purpose IT theme for Hugo
 subtitle: false
 title: Documentation
 linktitle: Docs